 The Early Childhood Assistance Program (ECAP) is a state-funded, comprehensive child development program for income-eligible families with preschool age children in Delaware.
 The Office of Early Learning (OEL) contracts and partners with public and private early learning programs to deliver ECAP services to 845 three-year-old and four-year-old children statewide.

 Exempt Child Care Providers

-Some child cares that run for less than 24 hours per day do not need a license.
+Some child cares providers do not need a license and are Licensed Exempt.
 These types of programs should apply for an Exemption Letter from the Office of Child Care Licensing (OCCL).

 - Programs run by the State of Delaware;

 - Summer religion classes that last less than a month, for example, vacation bible school;

 - Programs that have an onsite child care center where parents do not leave;

 - Programs that offer free activities for children, six or older.
 The children can come and go as they please.
 There is no agreement with parents that care is provided;

 - Programs for school age children that teach lessons, for example, dancing, karate, or painting;

 There are important things to consider when choosing a quality summer camp.
 In Delaware, many camps are exempt from child care licensing regulations.
 Families should always, ask questions and look closely at the facilities before enrolling their children.
 The questions below can help you evaluate the camps you are considering.
 Remember!
 Cost is not necessarily an indication of quality.